realworldocaml/book/book/maps-and-hashtables/README.md

 - : (string * int) option = Some ("snoo", 3)
 ```

-As such, running `Map.symmetric_diff` on these maps doesn't make any sense.
+As a result, the algorithm in `Map.symmetric_diff` just wouldn't work
-Happily, the type system will give us a compile-time error if we try, instead
+correctly when applied to these values.
+Happily, the type system will
-of throwing an error at run time, or worse, silently returning the wrong
+give us a compile-time error if we try, instead of throwing an error
-result.
+at run time, or worse, silently returning the wrong result.

 ```ocaml env=main
 # Map.symmetric_diff ord_map rev_map;;